Minor-Version Update Notes

 Table of Contents

-If you're upgrading from a major or micro version to a later micro update—for example, version 8.4.1 to 8.4.4, or version 8.2.14 to 8.2.19—it's important to follow through the entire upgrade procedure.
+If you're updating from a major or micro version to a later micro update—for example, version 8.4.1 to 8.4.22—it's important to follow through the entire upgrade procedure.
 Even though it's a micro-release, it's important that you don't miss any steps.
 Be sure to:

 - Check for version-specific steps: see Checking for version-specific steps.